The Clement W20 Steel Window Technical Specification

 Combinations of fixed lights, top hung, side hung, bottom hung, horizontal and vertical pivot windows are available as well as single and double doors in both ‘open in’ and ‘open out’ configurations.

-W20 windows are available as single or double glazed with double glazed units up to 16 mm.
+W20 windows are available as single or double insulated glass units up to 16mm.
 When working on highly sensitive, Listed Buildings there is an option for outside single glazing with either putty or silicone fronting.
 All opening vents are weather-sealed using EDPM.

 In accordance with Glass & Glazing Federation best practice, Clement steel windows are factory glazed, however, our concealed fixings mean that fixed light windows need to be glazed on site after the frames have been installed.
 Glazing beads are made of aluminium.